GSA/digitalgov.gov/content/posts/2014-10-28-a-picture-is-worth-a-thousand-tokens.md

 As we worked around some hiccups with the Flickr and Instagram APIs, we started to see some issues with the agency-generated content that affected both recall and relevancy.
 Some profile owners attach dozens of very broad tags like _government_, _usa_, and _president_ to hundreds or thousands of photos.

 Recent photos that happened to be popular on Flickr or Instagram would get boosted to the top of the list despite having a relatively low similarity (based on Lucene’s [Practical Scoring Function](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/practical-scoring-function.html)) score from matching on a very common term in our corpus.
 A similar problem would occur when profile owners would append the same hundred words of boilerplate text (e.g., source attribution, copyright) to their photo descriptions.

 A much bigger problem surfaced around photo albums.
 Sometimes photographers would take dozens of photographs of the same event, assign very similar metadata to all of them, and upload them to their social media profile.
 This screenshot of a search results page with 19 nearly identical pictures of Michelle Obama in a yellow sundress sums up the problem nicely:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-614-USAgov-search-Barack-Obama.jpg" alt="600-x-614-USAgov-search-Barack-Obama" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-614-USAgov-search-Barack-Obama.jpg" alt="600-x-614-USAgov-search-Barack-Obama" %}

 All of these similar photos are relevant, but we&#8217;d rather just show a few of them for an [image search on _barack obama_ on USA.gov](http://search.usa.gov/search/images?affiliate=usagov&query=barack+obama) and perhaps let the visitor click through to see the rest of them.